Have you ever heard of Inhotim, the Botanic Garden and Open Air Gallery in Brazil?

 But as I said – heaven is a place on earth, and this place goes by the name of Inhotim.

 Obviously, I cannot introduce all of the 500 pieces.
 And to cherish them, you have to see them in person, anyway.
 So I show you some of my favorite pieces – and hope you like them.
 This way, you might want to put Inhotim on your list when visiting Brazil.

 Paintings and Photography

 The installation I am not me, the horse is not mine by South African artist William Kentridge consists of eight film projections.
 They have been the artist’s preparatory work for a production of Dmitry Shostakovich’s satirical opera The Nose at the Metropolitan Opera in New York.

 The pavilions are spacious so that even gigantic artifacts can be exhibited.
 However, there are pieces so humongous and heavy that they have to be outdoors.

 Here are my favorite outdoor sculptures and installations.

 How to get there

 Once you arrive at Brumadinho, you can either take a cab, a local bus, or you just walk.
-From the village center, it’s about 20 to 30 minutes.
+From the village center, it’s about 20 to 30 minutes on foot.

 On weekends and holidays, Saritur offers a shuttle service from Belo Horizonte and back.
 It leaves at 8:15 a. m. from the central bus station and gets to Inhotim at 10 a. m.
 The fare is 41 R$.
 In the afternoon, the coach leaves Inhotim at 5:30 p. m. and arrives in Belo Horizonte at 19:25 p. m. – this trip costs – for what reason ever – only 37 R$.